卫星上的湖泊

 Medium: Artificial intelligence generated film with variable duration

-This project works closely with artificial intelligence scientists to develop a real-time feature film production artificial intelligence system with no human production personnel (directors, screenwriters, photographers, or actors, etc.).
-The audience can input the movie type (such as science fiction, crime, love, etc.) according to their needs.
-The audience can also change the narrative plot or style of the movie by entering keywords or sentences and making a never-repeated movie produced by AI.
-This project aims to pursue an element that natural persons cannot create but is also in demand and not found in traditional film.
-Its concept is based on the shortcomings of natural persons, such as prejudice in the judgment of problems due to a narrow sense of emotions, greed and evil thoughts driven by political and economic interests, restrictions because of the limitation of knowledge and vision.
-AI suggests the “internal structure” of human life by accumulating various human image materials from a calm standpoint.
-This project is an experiment of the future possibility of AI film.
+This project works closely with artificial intelligence scientists to develop a real-time feature film production artificial intelligence system that involves no human production personnel (directors, screenwriters, photographers, or actors, etc.).
+In this interactive exhibit, the audience can input their preferred film genre (such as science fiction, crime, romance, etc.) and customize the narrative plot or style of the movie by entering keywords or sentences, resulting in a unique AI-generated movie.
+This project aims to pursue an element that transcends human creation and fulfills a demand that is absent in traditional film.
+Its concept emerges from human biases, including narrow emotional perspectives, political and economic interests that breed greed and immorality, as well as limitations in knowledge that impose restrictions.
+AI suggests the “internal structure” of human life by accumulating various human image materials from a neutral standpoint.
+This project is largely an experiment of the future possibilities of AI film.

 Dragonfly Eyes